bertramrichter/brplotviz/README.md

-Plot utitilies using `matplotlib` and nicely formatted output of tables according to my personal taste .
+`brplotviz` are plot utitilies for outputting plots using `matplotlib` and nicely formatted tables according to the personal taste of Bertram Richter.

 # Installation and Building documentation
 In order to use this framework, make sure, that: